 Fake Charities List

-There are a LOT of fake charities who operate especially in the US, UK, Canada or Australia and I will show you a list of 10 charities you want to avoid whenever you see their name mentioned on your email, phone or even by in-person agents.
+There are a LOT of fake charities that operate especially in the US, UK, Canada, or Australia and I will show you a list of 10 charities you want to avoid whenever you see their name mentioned on your email, phone or even by in-person agents.